History of development

 CIVIC ACTIVITY AND CHARITY

-As a psychologist and a lawyer, I always took interest in the nature of people’s actions in business.
+As a psychologist and a lawyer, I always took an interest in the nature of people’s actions in business.
 The business environment was changing before my eyes: people would come and go, and new practices would appear.
-Working on my business projects, I always remained an active participant of my country’s public life.
+Working on my business projects, I always remained an active participant in my country’s public life.
 The more one gets, the more one should give out; that’s why I always shared my business experience, looking for solutions to market problems on large constructive platforms.
 The first steps in this direction were the creation of a specialized construction association and active participation in its activity.
 The involvement in this process became an important milestone for our company in particular and for the entire commercial real estate industry of Ukraine in general.

 You could often hear a well-known saying “money doesn’t smell”.
 Personally, I am convinced that money could contain different energy, depending on how you made it.
 A dirty business generates dirty money, so the energy emitted by this money would be negative.
-Profits from sale of drugs or guns adversely affect both the owner of this profit and the society on the whole.
+Profits from the sale of drugs or guns adversely affect both the owner of this profit and the society on the whole.
 Money is one of the channels of life energy, and this energy must be clean.
-That’s why I believe that development of corporate social responsibility depends, first of all, on the company’s values and on the rules it adheres to.
+That’s why I believe that the development of corporate social responsibility depends, first of all, on the company’s values and on the rules it adheres to.

-Promoting reforms, enlightenment and development of national infrastructure
+Promoting reforms, enlightenment, and development of national infrastructure

-I always saw life broader than just running business.
-I was always interested in studying the world around me, sorting out problems, understanding the roots of these problems and finding the ways to solve them.
+I always saw life broader than just running a business.
+I was always interested in studying the world around me, sorting out problems, understanding the roots of these problems and finding ways to solve them.
 Figuratively speaking, it was my dream since childhood to climb a high mountain and find out how everything works.

 A society is a very complex reality, not easy to comprehend, but without this comprehension, there would be no growth and development.